Clerkenwell crime syndicate: Tommy Adams

-Patrick Cox fashion brand

-In 2008, Tommy Adams lent £2.5 million of his family's money to Lord Edward Davenport to invest it in acquisition of the fashion label of Irish celebrity shoe designer Patrick Cox.
-This was again not sanctioned by his brothers and kept secret from the rest of his family.
-Patrick Cox was deceived by Davenport who offered a substantial amount of money to purchase the rights to his brand but after signing off the rights to Davenport never received the funds.
-After acquiring the rights to Patrick Cox brand, Lord Davenport kept the £2.5 million and moved the stock from Cox’s Chelsea studio to 33 Portland Place and kept the designer shoes for himself.
-He never gave Adams a pair nor paid back the funds Adams lent him to acquire the brand.

-Davenport enjoyed wearing expensive Patrick Cox shoes, however Adams never wore them as they did not match up with his tracksuit.
-Having acquired the rights and the stock, Davenport tried to make licensing deals abroad using the Patrick Cox name without Patrick Cox's approval.

-Brink's MAT Gold robbery
+Thomas Sean Adams (born in 1958 in London) is allegedly financier for his brothers Terry and Patrick.
+A married father of four, he still has a home near the family's traditional Islington base, but is now living in Spain.

-Tommy Adams was charged with involvement in the handling of Brink's-MAT gold bullion but in 1985 was cleared of involvement in the laundering of the proceeds during a high-profile Old Bailey trial with co-defendant Kenneth Noye.
+Tommy Adams was charged with involvement in the handling of Brink's-MAT gold bullion but in 1985 was cleared of involvement in the laundering of the proceeds during a high-profile Old Bailey trial with co defendant Kenneth Noye.

-Drug trafficking

 Tommy Adams is suspected of establishing connections to other international criminal organisations including numerous Yardie gangs as well as gaining an $80 million credit line from Colombian drug cartels.
-In 1998, Adams was convicted of masterminding a £8 million hashish smuggling operation into Britain for which he was jailed for seven years.
+In 1998, Adams was convicted of masterminding an £8 million hashish smuggling operation into Britain for which he was jailed for seven years.
 At trial he was also ordered to pay an unprecedented £6 million criminal assets embargo, or face an additional five years' imprisonment on top of his seven-year term.

-Money laundering
+On appeal the criminal assets embargo was later reduced by appeal judges to £1M largely due to the CPS not having sufficient material evidence, bank accounts or traceable assets to locate and verify Adams' criminal wealth.
+Tommy Adams' wife, Androulla, paid his £1M criminal assets embargo in cash just two days before the CPS deadline.

 Tommy was further convicted of money laundering and sentenced to 7 years in 2017 after a number of significant cash seizures of criminal money were linked to him.
 Money from crime in Manchester was collected and sent to Tommy via trusted associates.

-In 2022 Adams was released from prison after settling the confiscation order of over a million pounds.

-In a confiscation hearing on 27 February 2020, Adams had his available assets determined by the Judge to be £1,243,270.75 and a Confiscation Order was made against him for that sum.
-He was convicted for running a money laundering operation with his associates, which was foiled in 2014 when undercover police heard him discussing the illicit activity at a central London café in Hatton Garden.
-He was defended by Jewish solicitor Jonathan Zeckler of Zeckler & Co solicitors of Holloway Road, Islington.

 Patsy Adams

-Patrick Daniel John Adams was born 2 February 1956 in London.
-In 2016 Adams was sentenced to 9 years imprisonment for wounding a police informant during a fight outside his home in Islington.